Project Status Update

 The project will occur in two phases, Phase 1 was completed in summer 2014.

-Construction of Phase 2 will begin again on Tues.
+Construction of Phase 2 started on Tues.
 May 26th and is anticipated to go until mid-October.
 All major trail events will be accommodated by re-opening the trail for events.
 Pedestrian and Bicycle detour routes will be posted on the Parks and Recreation Facebook page, Twitter and here on the project web site while work has commenced.

 (Posted 5/11/15 at 1:00pm):